 GREATER BOSTON PFLAG SCHOLARSHIP

-For many years, Greater Boston PFLAG has continued its mission through its scholarship program, making higher education more accessible and better enabling those who have committed their time and energy to making a difference in their local community to succeed in their goals.
+For many years, Greater Boston PFLAG has continued its mission through its yearly scholarship award program, making higher education more accessible and better enabling those who have committed their time and energy to making a difference in their local community to succeed in their goals.

 Since 2021, in partnership with the parents of Thomas V. Earle in honor of their son’s courage and leadership in promoting LGBTQ+ inclusion, Greater Boston PFLAG has expanded its scholarship program to award a second scholarship.
 We are excited to partner with them to extend this opportunity to help another deserving high school student realize their dreams and achieve their potential by pursuing challenging and fulfilling higher education.